derektypist/project-euler-064/README.md

 **User Stories**

+As a user, I expect to get an error message, if I do any of:

+- Not enter anything in the input field
+- Entering text other than a number
+- Entering a number less than 13 or greater than 10000
+- Including leading zeros such as 013
+- Entering a number, but it is not an integer

+As a user, if I select the Reset Button, I can clear the information or start again.

 As a user, I expect the function `oddPeriodSqrts(13)` to return a number.

 As a user, I expect the function `oddPeriodSqrts(500)` to return 83.